Recommendations for the preservation of Dublin architecture seen as obstacles to progress and property development.

 In the same week that the report was published, three Georgian buildings on Saint Stephen’s Green were demolished.
 Neighbouring Hume Street and Ely Place may be next.

-A ‘Newsbeat’ report from 5 December 1967.
+This episode of 'Newsbeat' was broadcast on 5 December 1967.
 The reporter is Cathal O’Shannon.